-The Capturing Fashion unit will consider the fundamental practice of photography, and the ways in which it forms the foundation for fashion image practice.
-Consideration will be given to: genres, photographic visual codes/conventions, diversity, and associated key practitioners/movements in a global context.
+The Capturing Fashion unit will consider the fundamental practice of photography and the ways in which it forms the foundation for fashion image practice.
+Consideration will be given to genres, photographic visual codes/conventions, diversity, and associated key practitioners/movements in a global context.
 Students will be encouraged to explore and experiment with the construction of fashion imagery, incorporating ideological, conceptual, historical, ethical and technical aspects, and consideration of the crucial role that collaboration plays in fashion photography and fashion image practice.
-Reflection on the way in which unique and authentic visions are informed by the language of fashion images and their cultural contexts will help to support both research and practical outcomes.

-Introduction to Cultural and Historical Studies introduces the Cultural and Historical Studies approach to fashion and related areas.
+Fashion Cultures and Histories introduces the Cultural and Historical Studies approach to fashion and related areas.
 The unit provides a broad overview of the subject and introduces key concepts and ways of thinking that will form the basis of subsequent study.
-It will also inform decisions regarding the Cultural and Historical Studies unit that is chosen for future study.
+It will also inform decisions regarding the Fashion Cultures and Histories unit that is chosen for future study.

-To begin you will be able to study a Cultural and Historical Studies unit of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
+To begin you will be able to study a Fashion Cultures and Histories unit of your choice that will broaden or deepen your learning in areas relating to your interests.
 You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School, and will read relevant academic texts and complete a formal academic essay for assessment.

-Interaction within and across fashion and media is at the heart of this unit as well as introducing you to the notion of a real-life commission that will provide you with a forum to place your work in the public domain.
-The Fashion Interactions unit will provide you with an overview of the fashion photography industry so you can start identifying who your potential future clients might be and will invite you to consider where your fashion images might become visible by looking at contemporary brands, platforms and new and emerging technologies in the context of the fashion and photographic industries.
-The unit will introduce you to the relationship between photographic production, commissioning agencies and audiences and will assist you in preparing for professional practice and in extending your network of professional contacts.
+Interaction within and across fashion and media is at the heart of the Fashion Interactions unit, as well as introducing you to the notion of a real-life commission that will provide you with a forum to place your work in the public domain.
+The unit will provide you with an introduction to fashion fil so you can start identifying who your potential future clients might be and will invite you to consider where your fashion film might become visible by looking at contemporary brands, platforms and new and emerging technologies in the context of the fashion and photographic industries.
+The unit will introduce you to the relationship between moving image production, commissioning agencies and audiences and will assist you in preparing for professional practice.

-This unit will offer an opportunity to reflect on your developing practice, and consider how your work is situated with regards to contemporary fashion image making, and dissemination.
+Fashioned Spaces: This unit will offer an opportunity to reflect on your developing practise, and consider how your work is situated with regards to contemporary fashion image making, and dissemination.
 The unit will offer you the opportunity to showcase your specialist creative practice, and curate, produce and display your innovative body of work within a specific context.
-The unit also offers the opportunity for collaborative practice and consideration of audience and context.

 The Fashion Image Futures unit will require you to consider your personal interest and approach to fashion image generation and dissemination producing content for contemporary fashion media sites.
 You will consider contemporary platforms and their appropriate processes to inform your individual direction for your creative and intellectual investigation.
 Reflection on previous work will help you to consider your practice and potential direction for your future in the fashion industry.

-Collaboration and experimentation are essential aspects of the creative process especially with regards to the fashion image industry.
 The Collaborative Experimental Practice unit will offer you an opportunity to explore and expand the parameters of your work by engaging in collaborations that facilitate experimentation, creative thinking, practical testing and reflective problem solving.
-Creative outcomes and focused experimentation derived from this unit could inform the process that you explore and expand upon in your Personal and Professional Project next term.
+Creative outcomes and focused experimentation deriving from this unit could inform the process that you explore and expand upon in your Personal and Professional Project.

-Following on you will complete a major piece of written work for the Cultural and Historical Studies Dissertation unit.
-The overall aim of the dissertation is to provide an opportunity for you to demonstrate your understanding of the critical and analytical perspectives developed within cultural and historical theory and your ability to apply those perspectives in a specific study.
-You will research a topic of your choice that has relevance to the discipline of cultural and historical studies.
-This may relate to your course discipline, and should elaborate knowledges developed in prior cultural and historical studies units.
-You will undertake a substantial piece of structured primary and secondary research that critically engages with cultural issues relating to fashion, the body, performance, or the media and communications industries and which reflects on the critical debates and concerns addressed in your course.
+You will complete a major piece of written work for the Fashion Cultures and Histories Dissertation unit.
+The overall aim of the dissertation is to provide an opportunity for you to demonstrate your understanding of the critical and analytical perspectives developed within cultural and historical theory, and your ability to apply those perspectives in a specific study.
+You will undertake a substantial piece of structured primary and secondary research that critically engages with cultural issues relating to fashion, the body, performance, or the media and communications industries and which reflects on contemporary critical debates and concerns.